siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-06-incident-response-planning-a-critical-strategy-for-cybersecurity.md

-In this blog post, we’ll explore the importance of incident response planning, the phases of an effective plan, and best practices for creating a resilient incident response framework.
+In this article, we’ll explore the importance of incident response planning, the phases of an effective plan, and best practices for creating a resilient incident response framework.
 Whether you’re a small business or a large enterprise, incident response planning should be an essential part of your cybersecurity strategy.